What is a Personal Pension?

 For each pound you contribute to your scheme, the pension provider claims tax back from the government at the basic rate of 20 per cent.
 In practice, this means that for every £80 you pay into your pension, you end up with £100 in your pension pot.

-If you're subject to the higher tax rate of 40 per cent (up to 45% with additional rate tax), you'll still get 40 per cent tax relief for any money you put into your pension.
+If you're subject to the higher tax rate of 40 per cent (up to 45% for additional rate taxpayers), you'll still get 40% or 45% per cent tax relief for any money you put into your pension that is matched by income in the higher or additional rate tax bands.
 But the way that the money is given back to you is different:

-- It's up to you to claim back the other 20 per cent if you're a higher rate tax payer or 25 per cent if you're an additional rate tax paper when you fill in your annual tax return, or by contacting your Tax Office.
+- It's up to you to claim back the other 20 per cent if you're a higher rate tax payer or 25 per cent if you're an additional rate tax payer on some or all of the contributions when you fill in your annual tax return (higher or additional rate), or by contacting your Tax Office (higher rate only).
+This tax relief is given to you rather than being added to your pension plan.

-- Your pension fund will invest the money you save (including the tax relief amount) in your pension.
-Your pension fund growth may be free of tax.
+- Your pension fund will invest the money you save (including the basic rate tax relief amount) in your pension.
+Your pension fund will benefit from growth and income from its investments and these accumulate free from tax.

 Drawing your Personal Pension